tora-000/fake-news-project/docs/backend.md

 }
 ```

-* `credibility_score`: An integer from 0 to 100, indicating the score of the credibility.
+* `credibility_score`: An integer indicating the score of the credibility.
 Higher is better.
+See [README.md](../README.md) for details.
 * `visualization_url`: The URL to the RDF visualization graph (see below for details)
 * `rdf_triples`: The RDF triple, in Turtle format.